Alfresco/alfresco-ng2-components/docs/README.md

 Below is an index of the documentation for ADF.
 The [User Guide](#user-guide) section discusses particular techniques in depth.
 The other sections are references for the ADF libraries.
-Items marked with an asterisk (\*) do not currently have documentation - the link leads to the appropriate source file.
+Click the name of an item to see its documentation or click the source link to see its main source file.
+Note that ADF is developed continuously, so the source files for some items may be listed here before their documentation is available.

 ## Contents